 What Are The Symptoms Of The P0340 Code?

-In some cases, there are no noticeable symptoms that occur with the P0340 code other than the check engine light.
+There are no noticeable symptoms that occur with the P0340 code other than the check engine light in some cases.
 The symptoms can also be quite severe, however, and can include:

 - Activation of the check engine light